 For example, I was talking to a client and they wanted to test a pop up.
 I recommended they test three very different types of pop ups.
 We started with the normal pop-up as their control.
 Then we added a variation with a video in it.
 Then we added a third variation that looked like a chatbot.
 See how those are very different concepts?
 When you test really different concepts then you’re going to see bigger results, which are easier to measure and more meaningful even with a smaller amount of traffic.
 And that’s where you should be putting your time.

-Hopefully that helps explain what you should be looking for when working with an optimization consultant so you can get the most out of your investment.
+Hopefully that helps explain what you should be looking for when working with an optimization specialist so you can get the most out of your investment.
 I want to make sure you can actually understand what they’re doing, how you’ll be partnering with them, and how to decide if they are the right fit for your business.
 Let me know if you have any questions!